What is CBD?

 The ECS is also responsible for communication between your cells.
 As for the name, we have Czech analytical chemist, Lumír Hanuš, to thank for that.

-HOW CANNABINOIDS INTERACT WITH YOUR ENDOCANNABINOID SYSTEM
+CBD & YOUR ENDOCANNABINOID SYSTEM

 One reason THC has psycho-intoxication effects is that it binds to the CB1 and CB2 receptors in your endocannabinoid system.
 Its interactions with those receptors give it a powerful effect.
 Because this system is also tied to functions like mood, appetite, sleep, and immune responses, it can produce the effects we commonly associate with the psycho-intoxication effects of THC, like relaxation and enhanced appetite.